-If we prove that two parents of a mixed node can be considered roots of the same clause partition, then this implies their child clause can be considered as a root of this partition.
+If we prove that two parents of a mixed node can be considered leaves of the same clause partition, then this implies their child clause can be considered as a leaf of this partition.

 This is basically the same condition as Proposition 1.
-If nodes n_1 and n_2 are marked as roots of A (B), then their resolvent node n_3 can be added to the same set of clauses as n_1 and n_2 without reducing or expanding the set of variable assignments that satisfy A (B).
+If nodes n_1 and n_2 are marked as leaves of A (B), then their resolvent node n_3 can be added to the same set of clauses as n_1 and n_2 without reducing or expanding the set of variable assignments that satisfy A (B).

 Once again consider the proof shown in Figure 5.
-If we show that nodes 3 and 4 can be considered to be roots of A (or B), then we do not need to create a SAT instance to see if node 1 can be marked as a root of A (B) because it can trivially be considered a root node of one partition since both of its parents are roots of the same partition.
+If we show that nodes 3 and 4 can be considered to be leaves of A (or B), then we do not need to create a SAT instance to see if node 1 can be marked as a leaf of A (B) because it can trivially be considered a leaf node of one partition since both of its parents are leaves of the same partition.

-This is the condition that we are considering in Step 4 of our methodology when check to see if a node's children can be trivially marked as root nodes.
+This is the condition that we are considering in Step 4 of our methodology when check to see if a node's children can be trivially marked as leaves.

-By initially checking nodes that are close to the roots of the proof, we can avoid unnecessary calls to the SAT solver because we may be able to mark many children of these nodes as roots.
-Also, these nodes are more likely to be converted to root nodes because they are in a sense "closer" to the set of original root nodes.
+By initially checking nodes that are close to the leaves of the proof, we can avoid unnecessary calls to the SAT solver because we may be able to mark many children of these nodes as leaves.
+Also, these nodes are more likely to be converted to leaves because they are in a sense "closer" to the set of original leaves.
 However, if we initially check nodes that are close to the end of the proof (near the empty clause), we can avoid unnecessary calls to the SAT solver by marking many ancestor nodes as visited.
-These nodes are less likely to be proven to be root nodes because they are in a sense "further" from the set of original root nodes.
+These nodes are less likely to be proven to be leaves because they are in a sense "further" from the set of original leaves.